vmsmith/CookBook/rice_risotto_sweet-pea_pilaf.md

 ### Sweet Pea Pilaf

 #### Ingredients
+* 1 part rice
+* 2 1/2 parts hot, salted water
+* 1 part medium onions sliced thin
+* 1/2 part fresh or frozen green peas
+* Ghee
+* Kosher salt
+* Herbs

 #### Preparation
+1. Slice onion
+2. Shell peas

 #### Directions

-1. Heat oil in a medium saucepan over medium-high heat until shimmering.
+1. Heat ghee in a medium saucepan over medium-high heat until shimmering
-2. Add cloves and cinnamon and cook until fragrant, about 20 seconds.
-3. Add chillies and onions and cook, stirring frequently, until golden brown, 6 to 8 minutes.
+2. Add onions and cook 6 - 8 minutes
-4. Add rice and cook, stirring frequently, until nutty, about 2 minutes.
+3. Add rice and cook, stirring frequently, until nutty, about 2 minutes
-5. Add peas and cumin powder and cook, stirring constantly, for 1 minute longer.
+6. Add peas and stir constantly, for 1 minute longer
-6. Add water and salt, bring to a boil, and reduce to lowest heat setting.
+7. Add salted water, bring to a boil, and reduce to lowest heat setting
-7. Cover with lid and allow to cook until all the water is absorbed, about 10 to 12 minutes.
+8. Cover with lid and allow to cook until all the water is absorbed, about 10 to 12 minutes